fbeeper/fbeeper.github.io/_posts/2020-05-07-Build-a-blog-with-Jekyll.md

 * [Supporting Dark Mode in Your Web Content](https://developer.apple.com/videos/play/wwdc2019/511/) from Apple's WWDC, showed me how to support dark mode and also exposed me to CSS variables.

 I may come back with more details in the future, so... stay tuned!

---

-**✍︎ Sunday, May 10, 2020:** Now you can [leave a comment here](https://github.com/fbeeper/fbeeper.github.io/issues/2) if you want!